 I then spent a couple years as an outside consultant to Twelve Tone Systems which became Cakewalk Music software, before my almost 11 years run as employee.
 There I experienced the arc of a small software company become part of a large multinational: Tokyo exchange listed, Roland Corporation.
 During my tenure at Cakewalk/Roland I had a hand at building brand and making history.
 Thinking back on the many product launches and innovation campaigns, one topic that lasted through half a decade of product release cycles and probably the most potent for the company was claiming first mover positioning on native 64-bit capability.
 More about bringing the first 64-bit DAW to market can be found on my A 64-bit Story post.

 Today I continue to provide a wide range of strategic integrated marketing communications and business development consulting services to companies and institutions large & small.
-Whether providing strategic marketing council, employing tactical support, or an informed ear, the range of engagements span entrepreneurial ventures including cloud-based marketing dashboard and music platform companies, hi-end consumer audio hardware, acoustic treatment solutions, and a cohort of music technology operatives.
+Whether providing strategic marketing council, employing tactical support, or an informed ear, the range of engagements span entrepreneurial ventures including cloud-based marketing services and music platform endeavors, hi-end consumer audio hardware, acoustic treatment solutions, and a cohort of music technology operatives.

 On the music-creative side, I have always been active composing /producing music and performing live while maintaining /developing my business acumen.
 I believe my in-depth understanding of professional music production and performance experience has served me well in various roles marketing music technology products.
 Before my formal undertaking of music and audio engineering study, I was playing and teaching music at a young age.
 I was the kid guitar player working with musicians’ decades older in groups like Daybreak, The Fabulous Spidells and remnants of Sha Na Na.
 The chronology of my music experience including, the genesis of Audnoyz music can be found in the latter part of my “Some History” post.